cristoslc/LLM-coding-agent-patterns/_AGENTS/sessions/active/2025-10-16-investigate-worktree-protocol/SESSION.md

-# Session: Investigate Worktree Protocol Issues and Fix Protocol Documentation
+# Session: Investigate Worktree Protocol Issues and Implement Hub-Spoke Architecture

 ## Context
 During the implementation of session "2025-10-15-fix-session-scripts", the agent (myself) failed to properly follow the Agent Sessions Protocol worktree workflow.
 This resulted in files being created in incorrect locations, working in the wrong directory, and generally not adhering to the established session management procedures.
-This session will investigate the root causes of these protocol violations and implement fixes to prevent future occurrences.
+This session will investigate the root causes of these protocol violations and implement a transition to a hub-and-spoke architecture using shallow clones to prevent future occurrences.

 ## Problem Statement
 The following protocol violations occurred during the previous session implementation: